ibme-qubic/ibme-qubic.github.io/README.md

  - [Fabber core](https://fabber-core.readthedocs.io) defines the main model fitting algorithm and contains a few simple generic models for testing and demonstration purposes.
+ - [Fabber ASL models](https://fabber-asl.readthedocs.io) is a set of Fabber models for ASL-MRI data
  - [Fabber DCE models](https://fabber-dce.readthedocs.io) is a set of Fabber models for DCE-MRI data
  - [Fabber DSC models](https://fabber-dsc.readthedocs.io) is a set of Fabber models for